 John hails from Montreal, QC and caused a sensation playing banjo for Big Redd Ford, The Humber River Valley Boys, and other popular Canadian bands.
 (He’s mentioned in the Encyclopedia of Canadian Music under Bluegrass.)
 In the early eighties he came to the U.S. (yes, he’s legal)….

-Above: Double ‘O’ Banjo , (c) J. Saunders, Convivium CD
+Above: Double ‘O’ Banjo , (c) John Saunders, Convivium CD

 Early photo of John Allen Bluegrass Revue, later evolved into The Big Redd Ford.
 L to R: John Allen, Lou Moore, Mike Love, John Saunders